adolgert/BijectiveHilbert.jl/docs/src/hilbert.md

 * The [`FaceContinuous`](@ref) algorithm is slower and is included because it has a different shape and is historically important as the first non-recursive n-dimensional algorithm.

 In general, algorithms that are written explicitly for 2D are faster than n-dimensional equivalents.

-## Other work around Hilbert curves

-This library provides two functions for each algorithm, one to encode and one to decode.
-There is considerable work around making more-efficient queries of data stored in Hilbert order.
-These algorithms take a single Hilbert index and return the Hilbert index in any coordinate direction.
-They don't need to convert to coordinates, find the neighbor in that space, and convert back to the Hilbert index.
-There is also work to make rectangular queries faster, in general.
-These find sequences of Hilbert indexes that fall within a rectangular region in coordinate space.

-None of those are implemented here.
-They would be useful for advanced database work.